Olympus PT-EP14 for the OMD E-M1 Mark II Review

 These are usually produced by third parties and are available from brands such as Nauticam, Ikelite, and Sea and Sea, to name just a few.

-You will find that higher-end, more expensive housings will be made of aluminum, while the cheaper variants are created from polycarbonate plastic.
+You will find that higher-end, more expensive housings will be aluminum, while the cheaper variants are created from polycarbonate plastic.

-A few critical points to bear in mind when choosing a housing are the ease of access to camera controls, depth rating, leakage alarms, and viewfinder options.
+When choosing a housing, a few critical points to bear in mind are the ease of access to camera controls, depth rating, leakage alarms, and viewfinder options.

 Stick to Wide Angle Lenses